mawrkus/pull-request-review-guide/README.md

 (...)

-#### Provide code samples / Provide references
+#### Light the way / Provide references

-Don't assume that the author knows exactly what you are talking about, consider adding:
+Don't assume that the author knows exactly what you are talking about, to support your comment/suggestion, don't hesitate to add:

 - a code sample,
 - a link to relevant documentation,